 Breakfast Included: 9 Lunches Included: 10 Dinner Included: 9

 Welcome to sunny Perth, where your overland journey begins.
 Leave the city, driving north to Nambung National Park to explore The Pinnacles.
 These are ancient rock sculptures that rise out of the desert.
-Journey on to Jurien Bay, where you’ll have the opportunity to sand-board down the massive expanse of dunes.
+Journey on to Western Australia’s own Pink Lake at Port Gregory.
 From here continue on through Geraldton to the quiet beach town of Kalbarri, where you’ll stay the night.